kate-skorija/ParksAPI.Solution/README.md

 ## Description

 This week I learned how to build an API with C#/ .Net Core, as well as how to build an MVC client with full CRUD functionality to interact with an API.
 This API I built contains national and state parks in the western United States.
 It allows users to GET, POST, PUT, and DELETE parks.
+There is also CRUD functionality for campgrounds, but at this time the relationship between parks and campgrounds is not established.
+There is a simple MVC web application to interact with the Parks API.